Hacksaw Ridge (soundtrack): Reception

-Calling it the "best score of Rupert Gregson-Williams’s career", music critic Jonathan Broxton said "...
+Calling it the "best score of Rupert Gregson-Williams’s career", music critic Jonathan Broxton of Movie Music UK said "...
 [Gregson-Williams] successfully navigates the fine line between allowing Desmond Doss’s faith and humanity to shine through the film, while not trivializing death or under-playing the butchery of war, and he does it with strong themes, intelligent orchestrations, and a healthy dollop of film music nostalgia that impressed enormously."
 Bernhard H. Heidkamp of Behind The Audio also commended the same and said "Hacksaw Ridge is a really solid score with a good, somewhat unique first half and some neat RCP-callbacks in its final act.
 Sadly, the repetitiveness of the main theme, some meandering and especially the not-bad-but-just-passable action music diminishes the listening experience a bit.
 Nonetheless, there are enough hidden gems in almost every track: a guitar part, some nice metallic percussion, the Horner-sensibilities in some of the quieter string-movements, and so on to make it Rupert Gregson-Williams’ best score to date and while it's not mindblowing, one hopes that this will open up some new paths to go."

 Tall Writer of Blogcritics called it as "a strong soundtrack that matches the emotions".
 James Southall of Movie Wave called it as "a shallow but entertaining modern action score with some highlights that more than offset the low ones."
 Pete Simons of Synchrotones commented it as Gregson-Williams' "most impressive and perhaps most enjoyable score to date".